sokil/php-mongo/README.md

 ### Custom collections

-Custom collections used to add some collection-specific features in related class.
+Custom collections are used to add some collection-specific features in related class.
 First you need to create class extended from `\Sokil\Mongo\Collection`:
 ```php
 <?php